Home → FAQs

 - Must I complete the agricultural wage survey form?

-If you are hiring foreign labor you must complete the survey form.
-For all others, you are not required to complete it but your information is valuable because it forms the basis for the prevailing wage that is paid to foreign workers in your business/industry.
+You are not required to complete it, but your information is valuable because it forms the basis for the prevailing wage that is paid to foreign workers in your business/industry.
+If you are hiring foreign labor, it is highly recommended you complete the questionnaire so your company has a say in determining next year’s prevailing wage.

 - Must I complete the OES survey form?
 Is there any other way to provide the information?